amarcs11101/ai_full_stack/README.md

 # ai_full_stack
-IntelliStack AI is a complete AI-powered full-stack microservices-based web application that I designed and developed from scratch.
+This AI full stack project is a complete AI-powered full-stack microservices-based(in future will make it as a lot to cover ) web application that I designed and developed from scratch.
 This end-to-end solution integrates advanced AI capabilities with a modern frontend and robust backend infrastructure, making it scalable, maintainable, and production-ready.